Mussoorie: Geography and climate

 Mussoorie has an average elevation of about 2005 m.
 The highest point is "Lal Tibba", at a height of about 2275 m, although the name Lal Tibba is now also used to describe a lookout point, a short distance from the peak.

 Mussoorie has a fairly typical subtropical highland climate (Köppen Cwb) for the mid-altitude Himalaya.
 Summers are warm and very wet, with July and August averaging approximately 660 mm of rain per month due to orographic lift of the extremely moist monsoonal air.
 The pre-monsoon seasons in April and May is warm and generally dry and clear, giving way to heavy rainfall from mid-June, while the post-monsoon season is also dry and clear but substantially cooler.
 In winter, rainfall is a little more frequent than in the pre-and post-monsoon seasons, and the general weather cool and partly cloudy.
 Mussoorie usually receives a few spells of snowfall in December, January and February, although the number of snowy days has come down in recent years due to a combination of local and global factors, such as deforestation, construction activity and global warming.
-Between October to February the town shows the rare "winterline" phenomenon.
+Between October and February the town shows the rare "winterline" phenomenon.

 Government

 The Mussoorie Municipal Council is the civic or urban local body that governs the city.
 It is essentially the city government and differs from the MDDA (Mussoorie Dehradun Development Board), which is a state run organisation.

-This corporation consists of 13 wards and is headed by a Chairman who presides over a deputy chairman and 12 other corporators representing the wards.
-The Chairman is elected directly through a first-past-the-post voting system and the deputy chairman is elected by the corporators from among their numbers.
+This corporation consists of 13 wards and is headed by a chairman who presides over a deputy chairman and 12 other corporators representing the wards.
+The chairman is elected directly through a first-past-the-post voting system and the deputy chairman is elected by the corporators from among their numbers.

-The Council is composed of elected officials like the mayor and corporators, administrative officials, like the Executive Officer and technical officers who have expertise in various domains.
+The council is composed of elected officials like the mayor and corporators, administrative officials, like the executive officer and technical officers who have expertise in various domains.

+Water supply

+As of 2023, Mussoorie's demand for drinking water stands at 12.6 million litres per day.
+According to the National Green Tribunal, the water supply will be inadequate by 2052, due to a decrease in available water and an increase in demand.